Valley Metro Bus: Passenger information systems

-Valley Metro Rail vehicles feature a similar passenger information system that uses speech synthesis technology, rather than a recorded voice, to announce approaching stations and give other travel-related announcements.
-Train operators may also use the vehicle's public address system at their discretion.
+Valley Metro Rail vehicles announce approaching stations and give other travel-related announcements.
 The RAPID bus stops as well as the former LINK bus stops include a display with real-time predictions for the next arrival at that stop.
-Additionally, all Valley Metro Rail platforms feature annunciation for the approximate arrival of the next train, while also allowing for messages regarding potential delays and general service information.
+Additionally, all Valley Metro Rail platforms feature announcements for the approximate arrival of the next train.

 Valley Metro service providers

 Unification of Tempe bus operations with the RPTA

 In 2012, the City of Tempe introduced a proposal that would unify its transit operations with the RPTA.
 Under the new agreement, all Tempe bus operations would be handed over to the RPTA, where the Tempe transit facility would be utilized by the RPTA to reduce costs and improve efficiencies for certain routes by reducing deadheads due to its more central location than the existing RPTA facility in Mesa.

 On November 24, 2012, the City of Tempe agreed to move forward with unifying its transit operations with the RPTA.
 The contract for both agencies was initially planned to be awarded to First Transit on December 13, 2012, however, Veolia Transport protested the award because First Transit wasn't releasing information of where their cost savings would come from.
 The protest was denied and the contract was officially awarded to First Transit on January 24, 2013.